The problem: the modern day sleep crisis

 Why are we struggling to sleep?

-Modern day-to-day life exposes our nervous systems to a vast amount of stimulation: the incessant staring at TVs and computer screens and smart phones all day, the artificial light at night, fast paced movies, fast paced work environments, the whirl of the social calendar, the caffeine and energy drink fixes that help get us through our days.
+Modern day-to-day life exposes our nervous systems to a vast amount of stimulation.
+From incessantly staring at TVs and computer screens and smartphones all day to the artificial light at night.
+From fast-paced movies and hectic work environments to the whirl of the social calendar and the caffeine and energy drink fixes that help get us through the day.

 All these things fuel our nervous systems with an unnatural level of excitement, which can be hard to shake off.
 From an evolutionary standpoint, we just haven’t adapted to modern life.
 Our nervous systems are still struggling to cope with all this energy and information.

-This in itself has a tendency to trigger a chronic level of background stress in us all.
-And if we exacerbate the issue with additional burdens and agitators, then the end result will often be a poor night’s sleep.
+This in itself tends to trigger a chronic level of background stress in us all.
+And if we exacerbate the issue with additional burdens and agitators, then the result will often be a poor night’s sleep.

 When we lay down at night, the brain detects our horizontal status, goes into rest and repair mode and desperately attempts to unload some of the overstimulation which we’ve been experiencing.
 The excess stimulation is vented via electrical activity in the brain, causing our neurons to get excited.

-At the same time, high levels of stress-induced activation of the amygdala means we have lots of anxiety inducing neurotransmitters flooding our system, particularly between the hours of 2am and 6am, meaning we have those fretful early mornings where we can’t sleep and can’t escape the nervous tension we sometimes feel.
+At the same time, high levels of stress-induced activation of the amygdala mean we have lots of anxiety-inducing neurotransmitters flooding our system, particularly between the hours of 2 am, and 6 am, meaning we have those fretful early mornings where we can’t sleep and can’t escape the nervous tension we sometimes feel.